Thabang072/Thabang072/README.md

 Software Developer Student
 -----------------------
 I'm Thabang , an aspiring Software Developer currently studying at CodeSpace Academy.
+I've embarked on a journey to learn and grow my skills into these exciting world of software development.

 * I love dogs.!